-- Border measures and restrictions on travel - Self-isolation and quarantine of confirmed and suspected cases - Physical distancing for the whole population - · Rigorous testing and community surveillance - Intensive contact tracing.
+- Border measures and restrictions on travel - Quarantine or managed isolation facilities mandatory for all incoming passengers - Physical distancing for the whole population - Rigorous testing and community surveillance - Intensive contact tracing.

 See below for an update on these measures to support our elimination strategy, and an overview of health system utilisation.